nopnop2002/esp-idf-bluetooth-remote/README.md

 # Write to NVS
 This project records button information to NVS.
-This allows you to find out which button was pressed in other projects.
+By comparing the NVS value with the value reported by the device, we can tell which button was pressed.
 - button 1 press down
  The NVS key is ```AB_BUTTON1``` and the NVS value type is uint32_t.